facebook/relay/packages/relay-compiler/README.md

   - `params`            The document will be in a `POST` parameter `text`.
 This map can contain additional parameters to send.                             [object]
+  - `concurrency`       The maximum number concurrent requests that will be made to `url`.
+Use 0 for maximum concurrency.
+                                                                        [number]
 - `codegenCommand`      Command name that for relay compiler.           [string]

 - `isDevVariableName`   Name of the global variable for dev mode (`__DEV__`).